MicroStrategy/hyper-sdk/samples/README.md

 Some MicroStrategy Web customizations require the use of JavaScript to be included on a MicroStrategy Web page.
 The plug-in architecture provided by MicroStrategy Web can be used to achieve this purpose.
 > Read more about [Adding Custom JavaScript](https://lw.microstrategy.com/msdz/MSDL/GARelease_Current/docs/projects/WebSDK/Content/topics/promptarch/PA_Adding_Custom_JavaScript.htm)

+Here we provide 2 sample plugins you can use in MicroStrategy Web.

+If you want to customize your authentication by yourself, please refer to [Sample MSTR Web Plugin](#how-to-deploy-the-hyper-sdk-plugin-on-microstrategy-web).

+If you want to have a seamless login experience, let Hyper SDK reuse MicroStrategy Web's session, please refer to [Sample MSTR Web Seamless Plugin](#how-to-deploy-the-seamless-hyper-sdk-plugin-on-microstrategy-web).

 ### How to deploy the Hyper SDK plugin on MicroStrategy Web?

 1. Connect to the application server where MicroStrategy Web is installed